Marriage: denominational essential or non?

 Here’s the main point (which was mostly omitted during the marriage plebiscite debates, as people debated a handful of passages specifically prohibiting same-sex immorality): marriage is a majestic theme of some 600 verses winding throughout Scripture about marriage/divorce, faithfulness/unfaithfulness, husband/wife, and all in contexts assuming male/female-ness - such that if it is not male/female it is not marriage.
 This theme includes a special synergy between a man & woman, male-femaleness being part of the original Imageo-Dei (Gen1), and is specifically reiterated by Jesus (Mat19).
 Marriage is thus a sacred union, an object lesson of Christ and the church, our ultimate destiny in the New Jerusalem, indeed a salvation invitation, “The Spirit and the Bride say “Come!””
 (Rev 21,22).
 This sacred union is therefore not something we can redefine to suit the winds of culture.
 It is specifically gender-defined by God, as part of our foundational creation, and our eternal destiny, which our puny human marriages are supposed to model in the meantime (Eph5).

-"Does this make marriage a salvation issue?"
+"Is marriage a salvation issue?"

 Does an individual have to understand human marriage in order to be saved, no, salvation is not a theology test.
 But there must be our marriage-like covenant with, and submission to, Christ in view of his saving sacrifice for us.
 We’re saying “I do” to Jesus, just like …a marriage.
 Christ died for his Bride.
 Marriage (male-female) is part of our image-of-God foundations, our relationship with God, and our ultimate destiny.
 Faithfulness to marriage is about faithfulness to Jesus, which is about our salvation.